Antibiotics aren’t always the answer

 Sources:

-“Antibiotic use questions and answers.” cdc.gov, Centers for Disease Control and Prevention, 6 October 2021
+“Antibiotic use and antimicrobial resistance facts.” cdc.gov, Centers for Disease Control and Prevention, 6 October 2021

 Disclaimer: This information contained herein is for informational and educational purposes only.
 This information is not a substitute for professional medical advice and if you have questions regarding a medical condition, regimen, or treatment you should always seek the advice of a qualified health care provider.
 Never disregard or delay seeking medical advice from a qualified medical professional because of information you have read herein.